alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 As a result of testing, weighted penalized regression was chosen as base algorithm with `α=0` (ridge regression)  and `λ=0.005`.
 Observation period was set as 2 years.

-The proposed algorithm allows to build time series forecasting based on interdependent time series.
+The proposed algorithm allows to build time series forecasting of multiple interdependent time series.
 It automatically reveals any kind of seasonality, deals with missing values/outliers and removes overfitting/multicollinearity via penalization.
 It’s scalable for new features (both lagged and calendar), period of forecasting and number of interdependent time series.

+What can be tested further?
+* weights assigned based on nearest month via kNN algorythm
+* RNN/LSTM
+* seasonality and trend decomposition via 'TBADT' package